klaytn/kips/KIPs/kip-81.md

 Klaytn Square includes the following functions:
 - Ability to vote on a governance agenda and view the voting process
-- Information about Governance Councils: description, contract address, notice, and staking status, staking and reward history
+- Information about Governance Councils: description, contract address, notice, staking status, staking and reward history, etc.
 - View the history of governance agenda and Governance Councils

 ![voting process diagram](../assets/kip-81/voting_process_diagram.png)